caillouc/Fiche_EPFL/Software_security/Software_security.md

       transfer
     * Prepare data and environment so that pop instructions load data into registers
-    * A gadget instruction frame consists of a sequence of 0 to $n$ data valuers and a pointer to the next gadget.
+    * A gadget instruction frame consists of a sequence of 0 to $n$ data values and a pointer to the next gadget.
 The gadget uses the data values and transfers control to the next gadget
 * **Address Space Randomization** (ASR)